brackendev/SwiftPlayground-Pharo/README.md

 ## Acknowledgements

-This project makes use of the following third-party libraries:
+This project makes use of the following third-party library:

 * [OSSubprocess](https://github.com/pharo-contributions/OSSubprocess)